Miranda Butler

 Immigration

-Miranda practices in all areas of immigration, with a particular focus on asylum and human rights.
+Miranda is a highly experienced immigration junior, with particular expertise in asylum and human rights claims.
 She is regularly instructed in matters before the High Court, Upper Tribunal and First Tier Tribunal, including judicial reviews and urgent applications for interim relief.
 She is ranked in Chambers and Partners and the Legal 500 as a leading immigration junior.

-Her practice encompasses asylum and human rights appeals with substantial experience of deportation, trafficking cases, the Points Based System and claims related to children.
+Her practice encompasses asylum and human rights appeals with substantial experience of international protection, deportation, trafficking cases, and claims related to children.
 Miranda is regularly instructed in challenges to removal, including urgent injunctions.
 She has been involved in strategic and individual challenges to numerous charter flights.

 Some noteworthy cases include:

-• PRCBC and ors v SSHD: a challenge to the over 60% profit made by the Home Secretary on fees charged to children seeking to register or naturalise as British Citizens.
-Miranda is led by Richard Drabble KC and the case is currently before the Court of Appeal.
+• PRCBC and ors v SSHD: Supreme Court challenge to the over 60% profit made by the Home Secretary on fees charged to children seeking to register or naturalise as British Citizens.
+Miranda was led by Richard Drabble KC.

-• EOG v SSHD: a challenge to the Home Office policy prohibiting victims of trafficking from working or holding leave to remain whilst within the National Referral Mechanism, currently before the Court of Appeal.
-Miranda is led by Amanda Weston KC.
+• EOG v SSHD: a Court of Appeal challenge to the Home Office policy prohibiting victims of trafficking from working or holding leave to remain whilst within the National Referral Mechanism.

 NHS, Health and Community Care

-Miranda practices in community care law and accepts instructions in judicial review claims concerning community care provision, including support under the Children Act, Care Act, age assessment challenges and provision of accommodation and support to asylum seekers and victims of trafficking.
+Miranda practices in community care law and regularly acts in judicial review claims concerning community care provision, including support under the Children Act, Care Act, age assessment challenges and provision of accommodation and support to asylum seekers and victims of trafficking.
 She is highly experienced in handling urgent applications for interim relief.

 Miranda has particular expertise in claims related to support and protection for victims of trafficking.